FlorianBx/vite-pres/slides.md

 </div>

 <!--
-**SPEAKER NOTES - Slide 3 (45s)**
+**SPEAKER NOTES - Slide 3 (35s)**

-First major announcement: the transition to Rolldown.
+ First major announcement: Rolldown.

-Rolldown is the new bundler that will replace Rollup in Vite.
-It's a complete rewrite in Rust for maximum performance.
+  It's Vite's new bundler, replacing Rollup.
+Complete rewrite in Rust for max performance.

-The migration will happen progressively:
-- Today, Vite uses Rollup, the historical bundler.
-- Starting with Vite 6, which was released in early 2025, Rolldown will be available as an option for those who want to test it.
-- And starting with Vite 8 in Q1 2026, Rolldown will become the default choice.

-This progressive transition allows the ecosystem to adapt smoothly.
-And as you'll see on the next slide, the performance gains are spectacular.
+  So how's the migration happening?
+Well, today Vite still uses Rollup.
+Then in June this year, Vite 7 came out with Rolldown as an experimental option.
+And next year in Q1, Vite 8 will make it the default.

+  The performance gains?
+Massive.
+Let me show you.
 -->

 ---